 The Plumas County Public Works Department is proposing to replace the structurally deficient one-lane bridge over Spanish Creek on County Road (CR) 422, which serves access to the US Forest Service and private lands.
 The California Department of Transportation (Caltrans) inspection report has classified the bridge as Structurally Deficient, with a sufficiency ratio of 37.9, making it eligible for replacement with federal funding through the Federal Highway Administration's Highway Bridge Program (HBP).

 The Snake Lake Road Bridge (9C-0148) is located approximately 6 miles west of Quincy on Bucks Lake Road at latitude 39.94 North and 121.04 West.
 The bridge crosses over Spanish Creek a short distance downstream from the confluence with Wapaunsie Creek

 Snake Lake Road Bridge, Standing Near Bucks Lake Road, Looking Northeast (3/2010 – MGE)

 The County has obtained funding through the Federal Highway Bridge Program (HBP) to replace the bridge.
 Work is currently underway to determine the replacement bridge configuration.

-The replacement bridge is proposed as a two-lane, single span structure 80 to 120 feet in length.
-The project will also include limited stream bank modification in order to improve in stream channel and reduce the potential for scour at the bridge site.
+The replacement bridge is proposed as a two-lane, single-span structure 80 to 120 feet in length.
+The project will also include limited stream bank modification to improve the in-stream channel and reduce the potential for scour at the bridge site.

-The existing Snake Lake (Gopher Hill) bridge was built in 1938 was originally used as the Rock Creek bridge before being moved to its present location in the mid 70's after the Rock Creek bridge was replaced with present concrete structure.
+The existing Snake Lake (Gopher Hill) bridge was built in 1938 and was originally used as the Rock Creek bridge before being moved to its present location in the mid-70s after the Rock Creek bridge was replaced with the present concrete structure.

 Existing Bridge Information